-Burton Marsh, an RSPB Reserve, is a good place to look for Hen Harriers and Short-eared Owls.
+Burton Marsh, part of the Dee Estuary RSPB Reserve, is a good place to look for Marsh Harriers, Hen Harriers, Short-eared Owls and Great White Egrets.
 There is standing water here which attracts various duck including Teal, Wigeon and Mallard.
 A large flock of Lapwing is usually present some of which stay to breed in the spring.
-Bewick Swans are increasingly seen here with up to 100 present in mid winter.
-If you walk from the end of Denhall Lane back to the Harp Inn at Neston you will pass a series of brackish pools on your left, these are the Decca pools and attract a good selection of wildfowl and waders, plus Little Egrets and Grey Heron.
+Bewick and Whooper Swans are sometimes seen here in the winter.
+Where Station Road reaches the bottom of the hill with the marsh in front of you turn left (to the south) and walk along the track to Burton Point where great views of the marshland birds can be had, there are usually Grasshopper Warblers here in the spring and Stonechats through the winter, a sizeable reedbed may well hold Cetti's Warblers.
+If you walk from the end of Denhall Lane towards the Harp Inn at Neston you will pass a series of brackish pools on your left, these are the Decca pools and attract a good selection of wildfowl and waders, plus Little Egrets and Grey Heron.
 The walk along Denhall Lane is especially good on a high spring tide when you will be rewarded with views of large numbers of waders and duck, the waders use this area as a high tide roost.

 Burton wood is an area of mature woodland with a good variety of woodland birds including Woodpeckers, Warblers, Tits, Jay and Sparrowhawk.
 Haddon Wood beyond is closed to the public.